-LIT 211: Classical Asian Literature
+LIT 211 Classical Asian Literature 3 units

 This course will survey the major works, genres, and themes of Chinese and Japanese pre-modern literature, focusing on literature of the Tang/Song dynasties and the Nara/Heian eras (c.
 700-1200 AD).
 Students will study the works of individual poets and essayists, their contributions to the classic anthologies, and excerpts from the major novels and prose narratives of the premodern age.
 The course will also examine foundational critical theories within Asian literature, such as the genesis of poetry, the relationship between images and ideographic meaning, and the roles of fiction and diaries within society.
+Prerequisite: LIT 140, or sophomore standing.

-LIT 212: Medieval Asian Literature
+LIT 212 Medieval Asian Literature

 This course will survey the principal works, authors, and themes of Chinese and Japanese medieval literature, focusing on literature of the Song, Yuan, and Ming dynasties and the Kamakura, Muromachi and Edo eras (~1100-1800CE.)The course will look at the three dominant genres of poetic anthology, personal narrative and staged drama, with particular attention paid to the conflicts between elegance and earthiness, worldliness and reclusiveness, and the changing perspectives towards gender and personal identity.
+Prerequisite: LIT 140, or sophomore standing.

-LIT 213: Modern Asian Literature
+LIT 213 Modern Asian Literature

 Students taking this course will read and discuss texts from various Asian countries but will focus primarily on works from China and Japan.
 The literature dealt with in class will be drawn from various periods, nations, and genres in the 19th and 20th centuries.
+Prerequisite: LIT 140, or sophomore standing.

-LIT 215: Latin American Literature
+LIT 215 Latin American Literature

 This course explores various aspects of the literatures that have developed in Latin America.
 The works read in class may be drawn from indigenous sources as well as from the Spanish and Portuguese traditions.
 All works are read in translation.
+Prerequisite: LIT 140, or sophomore standing.

-LIT 225: Art of the Essay Across Media and Time
+LIT 225 Art of the Essay Across Media and Time

 The essay is everywhere: a newspaper, a YouTube Channel and a college app.
 Invented by Montaigne in the Early Modern Europe, the essay has risen to be a dominant cultural form.
 What did Montaigne want the essay to be?
 Has the essay become a victim of its success?
-We will consider four epochs in the history of the essay: Antiquity (Plutarch and Marcus Aurelius); Renaissance and Early Modern (Montaigne and Thomas Browne); Romanticism (Rousseau and Hazlitt); and Contemporary (Joseph Brodsky, Susan Sontag, Roland Barthes, James Baldwin, Zadie Smith, etc.) The class culminates in the examination of the cross-media forms of the essay (photo-essays of Lee Friedlander, essay films of Orson Wells and Chris Marker, and online video-essays).
+We will consider four epochs in the history of the essay: Antiquity (Plutarch and Marcus Aurelius); Renaissance and Early Modern (Montaigne and Thomas Browne); Romanticism (Rousseau and Hazlitt); and Contemporary (Joseph Brodsky, Susan Sontag, Roland Barthes, James Baldwin, Zadie Smith, etc.) The class culminates in the examination of the crossmedia forms of the essay (photo-essays of Lee Friedlander, essay films of Orson Wells and Chris Marker, and online video-essays).

-LIT 230/ENVST 230: Thinking Through Nature
+LIT 230 Thinking Through Nature

 From Heraclitus on, the concept of nature has proven to be unique in its ability to expand imagination, stimulate thought, and articulate disagreement.
 This class will place major texts in the traditions of natural philosophy, pastoral, and cultural critique alongside contemporary interventions, including arguments for the ecology without nature.
 Our goal is to rethink nature in response to the technological mastery of all life made possible by the advancement of science.
 The texts to be studied include Aristotle, Pliny the Elder, Lucretius, Virgil, Rousseau, Diderot, Thoreau, Darwin, Dennett and Will Self.
+Prerequisite: LIT 140, or sophomore standing.
 Same as ENVST 230.

-LIT 250: Comedy as Politics
+LIT 250 Comedy as Politics